plutext/neo4vertx/README.md

 ### Example for embedded neo4j

     {
-      "mode": "embedded",      # embedded, embedded-with-gui, embedded-ha
+      "mode": "embedded-with-gui",                      # embedded-with-gui, embedded-ha, embedded
-      "path": "/var/graph",    # the path where to store the database "baseAddress": "graph"   # the vertx base address of the module }
+      "path": "/var/graph",                             # the path where to store the database "restUrl": "http://localhost:7474/db/data/cypher" # url to the cypher rest service (not available with embedded mode) "baseAddress": "graph"                            # the vertx base address of the module }

 ### Example for embedded neo4j in HA cluster mode